 The WordPress integration helps you optimize and align your WordPress website with the data about your contacts and business goals you have in HubSpot.
 Your HubSpot account and all of your growth tools will automatically be connected to your WordPress site so you can work to attract, engage, and delight site visitors and customers on your site from either WordPress or HubSpot.

 The Unbounce integration helps you with the lead capturing and nurturing processes.
 You can create lead generation forms and send all data collected about your leads directly to HubSpot.
 At any point in time, you can take this data about your leads and use it to create campaigns.
 You’ll also have the ability to export any data in just seconds from your Unbounce account and share it anywhere.

 With the SurveyMonkey integration, you can create and distribute custom surveys to your prospects and customers, collect all data obtained, and view your responses within HubSpot.
 This is ideal because you can then segment and organize all your contacts based on their survey responses to easily manage the type of content and/or follow up they receive.

 Live Chat Integrations

 The Intercom integration allows you to capture new leads and prospective customers with the help of live chat on your website.
 Intercom allows you to convert more leads by actively engaging with them at any time while they’re on your website once connected to HubSpot.
-You can then qualify your leads with custom bots, talk with them directly, and track them — and then you can have all of this information automatically organized under their contact in HubSpot.
+You can then qualify your leads with custom bots, talk with them directly, and track them — then, all of this information is automatically organized under their contact in HubSpot.